-On November 25, 2009, the BC Ministry of Environment released the greenhouse gas ("GHG") reporting regulations under the Greenhouse Gas Reduction Act, requiring any facilities emitting more than 10,000 tonnes of CO2 to report 2010 emissions in 2011.
-Based on this new regulation, a small number of Canfor's sawmills and all of the pulp mills (including Canfor Pulp LP's pulp mills) will have to register and report GHG emissions in 2011.
+In November, 2009, the British Columbia Ministry of Environment released the greenhouse gas ("GHG") reporting regulations under the Greenhouse Gas Reduction Act, requiring any facilities emitting more than 10,000 tonnes of CO2 to report 2010 emissions in 2011.
+In 2011 two of Canfor's sawmills and all of the pulp mills (including Canfor Pulp LP's mills) registered and reported GHG emissions under the British Columbia GHG reporting regulation.
 GHG emission reporting has been required federally and in Alberta for several years.
-Canfor Pulp LP facilities have been reporting federally, however Canfor facilities have not triggered federal or Alberta reporting thresholds.
+Canfor Pulp LP facilities have been reporting federally, however Canfor wood products facilities do not trigger federal or Alberta reporting thresholds.
 Canfor's New South facilities located in North and South Carolina are subject to state GHG reporting requirements.

-Canfor is also a participant in the carbon offset market in Alberta, selling offset credits tied to its purchase of renewable heat and power from a biomass cogeneration facility in Grande Prairie.
+Canfor is also a participant in the carbon offset market in Alberta and British Columbia, selling offset credits related to its recently purchased (October 2011) biomass cogeneration facility in Grande Prairie and from several biomass heat energy system projects recently completed in British Columbia.